killme2008/stm-profiler/README.md

 If you want to see the statistics of a reference,you can use ref-stats function:

 		 =>(ref-stats a)
-		 {"(alter a + 1)(alter b + 1)" {:alter 105, :get-fault 1, :barge-fail 3, :change-committed 1}
+		 {"(alter a + 1)(alter b - 1)" {:alter 1601, :get-fault 52, :barge-fail 372, :change-committed 1064}}

-It also returns a map contains all transaction forms statistics infos which used this reference,and the result contains the times of special function such as alter invoked with this reference.
+It also returns a map contains all transaction forms statistics infos which used this reference,and the result contains the times of special function such as alter invoked with this reference.The :alter included retry times.

 You can check this example in sample.clj.